PatternsTechGit/PT_Serilog_AzureAppInsight/README.md

 ```

-The reason to use try catch block is that if during asp.net core pipeline building ,application failed to launch then we may know what had happened .
+The reason to use try catch block is that if during asp.net core pipeline building, application failed to launch then we may know what had happened .

  ## Step 5: Configure sinks in appsettings.json file